Mubarek-Hassen/Project-1-Simon-Mubarek/README.md

 !
 [Simon Wireframe image] (https://user-images.githubusercontent.com/102003916/162020344-c31f5087-87b2-4b51-8605-57bc2e1ace48.png)

 ## Simon The Game
+   Simon is a game that is played with colors being displayed and a player returning the same pattern of colors displayed earlier.

+## Tech Used :
+- Chrome
+- VS Code
+- HTML/CSS

 1. first, build a playground for the player and Simon.
    - a. create a div that holds all the elemnts to the game.
     - b. create/append elements to the browser to create the playground.